riboviz/example-datasets/add-new-dataset.md

 A how-to-guide to adding a new dataset for riboviz processing into example-datasets, including for new species.
 For more information on using riboviz, see [riboviz documentation](https://github.com/riboviz/riboviz#use-riboviz).

+This guide complements the overview of repository organisation and file naming conventions found in [README](https://github.com/riboviz/example-datasets#readme).

 # Table of contents

 * [Setting up a new species](#newspecies)